meerkat-dashboard/meerkat/readme.md

  - From the `frontend` directory run `npm i` which installs JS dependencies
  - `npm run prod` from the frontend directory which builds the frontend code (`index.html` loads this output (`bundle.js`))
  - You can then run `./meerkat -config meerkat.toml` after creating the config file above

-### TODO
- - Add tags to dashboards
- - Ability to re-order checks/statics
- - Implement Statics (Start with lines)